grote/seedvault-LFB/README.md

 and the cache with reference count `0` providing an auto-resume.

-After a successful backup, chunks that still have reference count `0` can be deleted from storage and cache.
+After a successful backup, chunks that still have reference count `0` can be deleted from storage and cache without risking to delete chunks that will be needed later.

 ## Removing old backups

 Ideally, the user can decide how many backups should be kept based on available storage capacity.
 These could be a number in the yearly/monthly/weekly/daily categories.
-However, initially, we will probably only keep the last `X` backups and delete the rest.
+However, initially, we might simply auto-prune backups older than a month, if there have been at least 3 backups within that month (or some similar scheme).

 After doing a successful backup run, is a good time to prune old backups.
 To determine which backups to delete, the backup archives need to be downloaded and inspected.
-Maybe their file name can be the `timeEnd` timestamp to help with that task.
+Maybe their file name can be the `timeStart` timestamp to help with that task.
 If a backup is selected for deletion, the reference counter of all included chunks is decremented.
 The backup archive file and chunks with reference count of `0` are deleted from storage.